HeLiBloks/zsh-completion-Collectable-Completions/README.md

 # zsh-completion-Collectable-Completion
-completion files from various sources
+completion files from various sources, some are edited, some I created.

 some completion files might originate from sources I lost track of, contact me if this is the case.